 - 1/8 teaspoon feta culture or mesophilic cheese culture

-- 1 tablespoon rennet diluted in 1/2 cup water
+- 1 teaspoon rennet diluted in 1/2 cup water

 - Kosher salt

 - Add milk to a large pot and set on the stove top.
 Turn stove top to medium heat and heat your milk to 86F.
 Make sure to stir constantly so the milk doesn't burn.